makehumancommunity/makehuman-static-website/content/MPFB/FAQ/who_owns_mpfb.md

 title: "Who owns MPFB?"
 draft: false
 weight: 33
+description: "Who owns MPFB: the MakeHuman Community maintains it as a free, open-source GPL project for Blender, with no single commercial owner."
 ---

 As MPFB is an open source project, "owns" is a bit imprecise.
 Philosophically, the project is owned by the wider community.